 Therapy may help many people without having the physical side-effects or risks of drugs, but it is often very costly.
 Many therapists charge between 150 and 200 dollars per session with limited insurance coverage.
 If you go to a therapist once or twice a week, the monthly cost may be substantial and unaffordable to many.
 Due to the pitfalls of medications or standard therapy, new companies are rising to try to help.
 One of the largest ‘3rd party options’ out there is BetterHelp.
 BetterHelp is a website that offers affordable online counseling and therapy from the comfort of your home.
 The company works around the world and has several thousand therapists and counselors to choose from.

-This ‘3rd party’ option sounds appealing to many people — so we decided to go ahead and try it out by clicking here.
+This ‘3rd party’ option sounds appealing to many people — so we decided to go ahead and try it out.

 First Impressions Of The Platform